justinethier/cyclone/docs/Garbage-Collector.md

 ## Terms
 - Collector - A dedicated thread coordinating and performing most of the work for major garbage collections.
+- Continuation Passing Style
 - Handshake -
 - Mutation - A modification to an object.
 For example, changing a vector (array) entry.
 - Mutator - A thread running application code; there may be more than one mutator running concurrently.
 - Root - The collector begins tracing by marking one or more of these objects.
 A root object is guaranteed to survive a collection cycle.
+- Write Barrier - Code that is executed before writing to an object.
+- Read Barrier - Code that is executed before reading an object.
+Read barriers have a larger overhead than write barriers because object reads are much more common.

 # Data Structures